 As you can see, I've got a busy afternoon ahead of me.

 You can edit this text to say whatever you want.
 You can also insert a Field to pull other information from your Google Calendar event, such as the start time.
-Click the + sign at top-right and you’ll see a variety of information pulled from your calendar event.
+Click inside any empty field and you’ll see a variety of information pulled from your calendar event.

 Play around until your text looks just right, then click Continue.
 Click Test & Continue and your phone should get a text message.